-CHAPTER 262-X-12 - DOMESTIC VIOLENCE
+CHAPTER 262-X-12 DOMESTIC VIOLENCE

-262-X-12-.01 Domestic Violence Special Assistance Award.
+262-X-12-.01 Domestic Violence Emergency Award.

-Program Description: The purpose of this award is to assist domestic violence victims in establishing independent, violence-free living by providing assistance for needed products, services and accommodations.
+Program Description: The purpose of this award is to assist domestic violence victims in establishing independent, violence-free living by providing assistance with emergency, daily living expenses.

-- (1) In order to qualify under this section, the victim and offender must be family or household members as defined in §15-10-3(3), Code of Ala.
-1995. - (2) The victim must be a current resident of an Alabama Coalition Against Domestic Violence Shelter for no less than ten (10) consecutive days or receiving non-residential services from a Domestic Violence Shelter Program with a minimum of three (3) face-to-face contacts with Domestic Violence Shelter Program personnel. - (3) The incident for which the victim contacted a shelter program and is filing for assistance under this section must have been reported to a law enforcement agency within seventy-two hours after its occurrence, unless that Commission finds there was good cause for the failure to report within that time.
-Qualifying incidents include a violation of a Protection/Restraining Order.
-Prosecution of the offense is not required for eligibility under this section. - (4) The maximum award pursuant to this section is one thousand dollars (\$1000).
-Recipients of an award under this section shall not be eligible for an emergency award in the event that a compensation claim is filed for the incident.
+- 1) Eligibility Criteria: In order for an applicant to qualify for assistance pursuant to this section, the following criteria must be met: - a) The victim and offender must have been household members and residing together at the time of the incident that is the basis for this claim (except in instances of a violation of a valid Protection from Abuse/Restraining Order); - b) The victim must no longer reside with the offender; - c) The victim must be a current resident of an Alabama Coalition Against Domestic Violence Shelter for no less than ten consecutive days or receiving non-residential services from a Domestic Violence Shelter Program with a minimum of three face to face contacts with Domestic Violence Shelter Program personnel; - d) The incident made the basis of this claim must be reported to law enforcement within seventy-two hours of its occurrence, unless the Commission finds there was good cause for the failure to report within that time.
+Examples of good cause are: kidnapping and physical incapacitation of the victim due to injury; - e) An incident/offense report is required in order to process the application;